SAYUK09/Blog-Site-NextJs/posts/pre-rendering.md

 Few folks showcased their **Product Research Document** and it was truly mesemerizing to see all the presentation.
 I really learnt a lot and got a rough idea how PRD are done.
 Loved it!

+`13 June 2021 :`
+Few more folks including me presentated their **Product Research Document**.
+It was again an amazing session.
+I learnt how to think when planning to build a product.

+> Also understood there's a lot of planning and efforts involved behind the scences in making of any product.

+`16 June 2021 : `
+Folks presentated their **Product Research Document** on Wzyr like web app.
+Wyzr is a subscription-based service where people can read books and authors can publish their books.
+The broad objective of the app is to reduce the barrier to entry for both writers as well as readers.
+Thinking on this project idea was a bit challenging for me, as I am not that much of reader.